Pluralsight provides an enabling online environment for tech professionals or aspiring ones to develop their skill sets.

 The virtual classrooms consist of pre-recorded video courses covering over 7,000 topics in the above niches.
 Mind you, none of the courses are free.
 You can choose to subscribe to all of PluralSight’s content, or you can decide to unlock a specific course.

 All the courses are organized into paths.
-In other words, for any skill you want to learn, there are course videos arranged in the order you should watch, just like a curriculum.
+In other words, for any skill you want to learn, there are course videos arranged in the order you should watch them, just like a curriculum.

 Of course, learning paths are not enough if you don’t have a good idea of your strong points and your weaker areas.
 PluralSight knows that as well.